teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 created the boundary without adoption.
 MB754 grants no capability at startup, but the `quotes-v3` manifest now requests `data.quotes.write` and declares `q`/`quote`; actual load, grant, enablement and channel policy remain explicit operator actions.
-Neither milestone changes the schema or live quote data.
+MB755 changes only the attribution representation required by that write boundary; it activates no package or channel.

 ## Reversible quote-read migration